reactioncommerce/reaction-docs/public-docs/creating-a-theme.md

 ---
 id: creating-a-theme
-title: How To: Create a theme for the Meteor app
+title: How To: Create a theme for the Meteor UI
 ---

 ## Starting point